reversondias/myproject-role/README.md

 There are variable on vars/main.yml:

+This variable is difined in vars/main.yml and is not possible overrid
 packages -> The requirements packges to run the app

+These variables can be overrid if necessary by playbook.
+The follow there is a exemple.
 mariadb_root_password -> DB root password
 db_user -> User to connect on the data base application
 db_user_pass -> User password